ruskibeats/whatsappbot/README.md

 - **learnUserStyle(messageData)**: Learns and stores user styles based on the message content, topics, and intent.
 This is a placeholder for the actual storage logic.

+### MessageHandler

+The `MessageHandler` service is responsible for handling incoming messages, enriching them with user and chat data, and processing them for further actions.
+It integrates with the `DatabaseService` to fetch and enrich message data.

+#### Methods

+- **handleMessage(message)**: Handles an incoming message by enriching it with user and chat data, and then processing it.
+This method uses the `enrichMessage` method from the `DatabaseService` to enrich the message.

+- **enrichMessage(message)**: Enriches the message with user and chat data fetched from the database.
+This method is provided by the `DatabaseService`.

 ## Getting Started

 To get started with this project, clone the repository and install the dependencies: